intellow/reuse-soft-deleted-user-email/README.md

 The package adds an accessor to the User model, so if you access the trashed user and get their email, you will see `user@email.com` without the appended timestamp_deleted string.

+### Expiration Date

+Please note this package will cease to work on Sat 20 Nov 2286 05:46:40 PM UTC when the unix timestamp adds an 11th digit.

 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.